dasboogles/engine3/README.md

 # SWGEmu Engine3 #

+## Versioning ##
+This version of engine3 is the one that ProjectCarbonite, based on latest unstable core3, utilizes.

 ## What is SWGEmu? ##

 [Star Wars Galaxies](https://en.wikipedia.org/wiki/Star_Wars_Galaxies) was a massively multi-player online role playing game introduced by Sony Online Entertainment in the year 2003 and shut down in 2011.